Unit rationale, description and aim

 Assessment Task 1: Lab practical

-The first assessment item consists of practicing simple Python data science and machine learning libraries and tools.
+The first assessment requires students to apply Python-based data science and machine learning libraries and tools to a series of small tasks, demonstrating both their understanding and practical proficiency.
 The assessment requires students to demonstrate their understanding and use of Python data science and machine learning libraries and tools for small sized tasks.

 Submission Type: Individual